marionettejs/blog/source/_drafts/events-part-1.md

 In both cases you use the string as an identifier to request a resource in a decoupled fashion.

 As an aside, you might be wondering if POST is also request-response, as it might seem more like a Command.
-It actually is still using request-response because HTTP can *always* send a response, whereas Commands are forbidden from returning a response.
+It is, in fact, still using request-response because HTTP can *always* return a response, whereas Commands are forbidden from returning a response.
 It's best to think of POST and GET as extra data that you're tacking onto your request.
-To return to the world of Javascript, you could implement the same system by passing either 'POST' or 'GET' as an argument when you make your request.
+To return to the world of Wreqr, you could implement the same system by passing either 'POST' or 'GET' as an argument when you make your request.

 If you're familiar with HTTP, then Wreqr shouldn't seem unusual to you.
 And if you believe that HTTP is useful when it comes to to decoupling the client and server, then maybe you'd be willing to consider that the same pattern might be useful within the client-side app itself.
-But for more on this topic you'll have to wait for the second part of this post!
+But for more on this topic you'll have to wait for the second part of this post.

 ## "Objects are easier to test than Events"

-On this point, I disagree.
+I disagree with this argument.
 Maciej's first point – requiring a dependency on the Application – is resolved when you no longer require in the Application to access the global Channel.
 As for his second point, testing an evented architecture is as easy as providing a mock endpoint for your tests.
 One of my favorite features of modern, client-heavy webapps is how easy it is to mock the server endpoints for testing.
 And by using evented architecture this same ease of testing carries over when testing my client code.

 ## "Wreqr is more difficult to debug than methods on Objects"